Metropolitan Police Department of the District of Columbia: 19th century

 In December 1864, A. C. Richards became Major and Superintendent, a post he would hold through the next 14 years.
 Richards was present at Ford's Theater the night the Lincoln was assassinated by John Wilkes Booth.
 In one of the lowest points of the MPD's history, the police officer who was to guard Lincoln that night, John Frederick Parker, had left his post at the door to Lincoln's box, presumably to get a drink at the bar across the street.
 Officer Crook, who had been on duty that day and had been relieved by Parker who was several hours late for his shift, would place blame in his book on Parker for Lincoln's death.

 After Booth had fled the theater, Major Richards began organizing the activities for investigation until it was taken over by Secretary Stanton.
 In the hours immediately after the assassination, MPD officers enforced closures of all places of entertainment and helped seal off the city.
 They patrolled the streets on horses alongside members of the Military Provost.
 That night on April 14, 1865, an MPD detective entered into the daily blotter: At this hour the melancholy intelligence of the assassination of Mr. Lincoln President of the U.S. at Fords Theatre was brought to this office and the information obtained ... goes to show that the assassin is a man named J. Wilks Boothe.
 It remains the most famous entry in the MPD's records.
-A tip provided to MPD detectives indicated that the Surratt boarding house at 614 H Street was linked to the assassination.
+A tip provided to MPD detectives indicated that the Mary E. Surratt Boarding House at 614 H Street was linked to the assassination.
 The tip would lead to the eventual trial and execution of Booth's conspirators.

 In 1871, the first MPD officer was killed in the line of duty.
 On Friday, December 29, 1871, Officer Francis M. Doyle and several other officers attempted to gain entry to the house of a thief to recover stolen property.
 When they forced the door, the wife of the suspected thief fired at them, striking Doyle in the chest and killing him instantly.
 Although the wife was arrested and tried for the murder, she was acquitted.
 Officer Doyle was a veteran of the Civil War, having served in the US Navy, and had been with the MPD for five years.
 He was 38 years old at the time of his death and was survived by his wife and three children.
 He was buried in the Congressional Cemetery.